CloudSecurityAlliance/CSA-Guidance/Domain 5- Information Governance.md

 Definition of information/data governance:

-*Ensuring use of data and information complies with organizational policies, standards and strategy — including regulatory, contractual, and business objectives.*
+*Ensuring the use of data and information complies with organizational policies, standards and strategy — including regulatory, contractual, and business objectives.*

 Our data is always subject to a range of requirements.
-Some pushed onto us by others — like regulatory agencies or customers and partners — others that are self-defined based on our risk tolerance or simply how we want to manage operations.
+Some placed on us by others — like regulatory agencies or customers and partners — others that are self-defined based on our risk tolerance or simply how we want to manage operations.
 Information governance includes the corporate structures and controls we use to ensure we handle data in accordance with our goals and requirements.

 There are numerous aspects of having data stored in the cloud that have an impact on information and data governance requirements.

 * *Multi-tenancy:* Multi-tenancy presents complicated security implications.
 When data is stored in the public cloud, it’s stored on shared infrastructure with other, untrusted tenants.
 Even in a private cloud environment it is stored and managed on infrastructure that’s shared across different business units, which likely have different governance needs.

 * *Shared security responsibility:* With greater sharing of environments comes greater shared security responsibilities.
 Data is now more likely to be owned and managed by different teams or even organizations.
-So, it’s important to recognize the difference between data custodianship and data ownership
+So, it’s important to recognize the difference between data custodianship and data ownership.

 	* *Ownership*, as the name says, is about who owns the data.
 It’s not always perfectly clear.
 If a customer provides you data, you might own it or they might still legally own it, depending on law, contracts, and policies.
 If you host your data on a public cloud provider you *should* own it, but that might again depend on contracts.